rabbitstack/fibratus/docs/filters/rules.md

 Actions are responses executed as a consequence of rule matches.
 Actions provide alerting and prevention capabilities aim at stopping the adversary at the initial stages of the attack.
 The action must be a valid Go template block.
 Unlike templates, which are evaluated at rule load time, action blocks are evaluated when the rule fires.
 All action blocks have access to the root context consisting of the following fields:

 - `.Kevt` accesses the underlying event that triggered the rule.
 Refer to this [link](https://github.com/rabbitstack/fibratus/blob/83cd37820b208846809f82b19e857bff6f4eb415/pkg/kevent/kevent.go#L55) to inspect all possible subfields.
 For sequences, which are explained in the [Advanced patterns](filters/rules?id=advanced-patterns) section, a list of all matched events is given instead.
 Thus, accessing a matching event for the specific group is accomplished with the `.Kevts.k{sequence-slot}` expression.
-For example, to access the process name of the event in that matched the expression in the first sequence slot, you would use `.Kevts.k1.PS.Name`.
-However, fields interpolation, which is explained next, allows accessing event attributes more succinctly.
+For example, to access the process name of the event that matched the expression in the first sequence slot, you would use `.Kevts.k1.PS.Name`.
+Fields interpolation, which is explained in the next section, allows a more convenient and succinct way to access event fields.
 - `.Filter` provides access to filter attributes.
 The following subfields are available:
     - `.Filter.Name` gets the filter/rule name
     - `.Filter.Condition` gets the filter expression